Amarillo Warbirds: Revival and relocation to Amarillo

 On June 3, 2025, original owner of the West Texas Warbirds Leif Kertis and new Warbirds owner Derek Urias spoke to a local television station in Amarillo in which they revealed plans to bring arena football back to the city in time for the 2026 season.
 One week later, a Facebook page announced the launch of a new West Texas Warbird Football team to be owned by Kertis, Urias and Cathy Schick.
 This incarnation of the team will be based in Amarillo, Texas, and play at the Amarillo Civic Center.
 Kertis was the original owner of the franchise before he sold the team to Bugg in 2023.
 The announcement did not indicate the team's league.

 Amarillo has had a long history with indoor football, with their predecessors the Amarillo Dusters and Amarillo Venom having played 18 consecutive seasons from 2004 to 2021.
 The Dusters, owned by Robert Reyna, had most recently been excluded from the NAL prior to the start of the 2025 season, and subsequently had their lease with the Amarillo Civic Center terminated paving the way for Amarillo natives Kertis, Schick, and Urias to bring the Warbirds to Amarillo for the 2026 season and beyond.

 On June 30, 2025, the team unveiled their updated identity of the Amarillo Warbirds and that they will be rejoining the National Arena League promising to bring stability to indoor football in Amarillo.
+On April 23, 2026, the team's Facebook announced the departure of head coach Jermaine Blakely.